-Many people are living paycheck to paycheck and find themselves worried about overdue bills.
-When credit cards, medical bills or loans are paid late (or not at all), the result may be a phone call from a debt collector.
+Some people live paycheck to paycheck and find themselves worried about overdue bills.
+When credit cards, medical bills, or loans are paid late (or not at all), the result may be a phone call from a debt collector.

 Second, there's no guarantee that creditors will accept a partial payment.
 They may refuse any terms that a bankruptcy alternative proposes, leaving you potentially in worse shape than when you began.
 Finally, late fees and interest accrue on unpaid balances.
 That's money you'd have to pay, on top of any exorbitant fees the credit agency itself may be charging.

-How to Select a Consumer Credit Counseling Agency
+How to Select a Consumer Credit Counseling Service

-Once you've narrowed your list, ask a credit counseling agency these questions:
+Once you've narrowed your list, ask a credit counseling service the following questions:

 - Do you charge fees?
 Get specific pricing for set-up or monthly fees, if applicable.

-If you run into a credit counseling agency that's reluctant to answer your questions or says they can't offer you any information until you give them your bank account information or pay a fee, that's a warning signal that they may not be reputable.
+If you run into a credit counseling service that's reluctant to answer your questions—or say they can't give you information until you provide your bank account information or pay a fee—that's a warning signal.
+They may not be reputable.
 In that case, you're better off saying thanks, but no thanks to their services.

 The desire for financial freedom is something many people share.
-If you decide to work with a consumer credit counseling agency, make sure their goals match yours and you are not tied to a scam that can put you into a bigger financial hole.
+If you decide to work with a consumer credit counseling service, make sure their goals match yours, and you are not tied to a scam that can put you into a bigger financial hole.